Caoimhinv/pands-project2021/README.md

 ![boxplot explained](./Images/box_plot_explained2.png)

-The box plot seemed to be the best place to start to get an overall impression of the data.
+The boxplot seemed to be the best place to start to get an overall impression of the data.
 We started with an overall boxplot taking in all of the data at once.

 ![overall boxplot](./Images/boxplot.png)